gaolabtools/Hypatia/README.md

 ## About Hypatia

-Hypatia, a computational toolkit for the investigation of population-specific isoforms from LR-scRNAseq data, featuring three modes of differential analyses:
+Hypatia is a computational toolkit for the investigation of population-specific isoforms from LR-scRNAseq data, featuring three modes of differential analyses:
-1) Isoform usage, which identifies differential isoform usage shifts (DIUs).
+1) Isoform usage: Identifies differential isoform usage shifts (DIUs).
-2) Isoform diversity, which classifies genes according to isoform species heterogeneity and identifies discrepances (DIVs).
+2) Isoform diversity: Classifies genes according to isoform species heterogeneity and identifies discrepances (DIVs).
-3) Isoform expression, which detects differentially expressed isoforms (DEIs).
+3) Isoform expression: Detects differentially expressed isoforms (DEIs).

 ## How to cite Hypatia
 If you found Hypatia useful in your research, please cite the following paper: